gwright99/aws_localstack/README.md

     1. In `.py` file, import the service client.
 Eg. `from mypy_boto3_s3.client import S3Client`.

     2. Annotate your client variable with the type hint.
 This should allow VScode to start being helpful re: object attributes/methods/return types.

+3. Shared secret patching:

+    - Function `get_localstack_http_secret` in `apps/create_bucket/src/config/getsetvalues.py` has logic to grab K8s secret value (via `kubectl`, which is present on the remote development system).

+    - Functions `_add_header` and `augment_aws_client_with_http_header` in `apps/create_bucket/src/utils/localstack.py` are used to dynamically patch and `boto3` client to automagically send the extra HTTP header requires to satisfy the API Gateway security check.

 ### Testing